Defend your Nintendo Switch from the elements with these great cases

 - Bulky

-Expensive, but entirely worth it thanks to having an excellent protection lock.

-Best Slim Case: TomToc Ultra Slim Nintendo Switch Case
+Best slim case: tomtoc Ultra Slim Nintendo Switch Case

-The TomToc is one of our favorite cases for the Nintendo Switch and the Nintendo Switch Lite, and it's easy to see why.
-It's ultra-slim, so it's a snug fit that doesn't allow your Switch to fly everywhere when on-the-go.
+The tomtoc is one of our favorite cases for the Nintendo Switch and the Nintendo Switch Lite, and it's easy to see why.
+It's ultra-slim so it's a snug fit that doesn't allow your Switch to fly everywhere when on-the-go.
 It's even got a unique outer shell that takes the pressure of your Joy-Con sticks and buttons to prevent damage.
 Additionally, it has a soft interior that, along with the snug fit, helps keep the Nintendo Switch secure.
 It prevents slipping and ensures the prevention of bumps, scratches, and falls.

-As for its design, the TomToc is plain enough that it'll satisfy all minimalists out there.
+We reviewed the OLED version of this case and couldn't stop raving about its minimalist design.
 It also comes in different colors, such as gray, pink, red, black, sage, and even camouflage.
 If you're keen on getting a more personalized look with your case, then this one is for you.

 Pros: